 - Lowering the threshold required for a request to set up Information and Consultation arrangements from 10% to 2%.

-- A commitment to legislate to improve the clarity of the employment status tests to reflect the reality of the modern working relationships was also outlined.
+- A commitment to legislate to improve the clarity of the employment status tests to reflect the reality of modern working relationships was also outlined.

-Employment practices and the status of those employed to do work on behalf of organisations have not been far from the headlines over the last couple of years.
+Employment practices and the status of those employed to work on behalf of organisations have not been far from the headlines over the last couple of years.
 Cases against the likes of Uber, Hermes and Pimlico Plumbers have brought the so-called ‘gig economy’ into the spotlight – and the government claims the new reforms make the UK the first country in the world to address the opportunities and challenges of the gig economy.

 Whilst many have welcomed the reforms as a big step in the right direction, others have claimed they don’t go far enough.
 Perhaps one of the controversial elements of the proposal is for zero hours contracts to remain a legal method of employing staff.
 Whilst some trade unions claim these remove certainty and give rise to unfair employment practices, Mr Taylor’s report and the government’s response concluded that to ban zero hours contracts altogether would negatively impact more people than the move would help.